Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Introduction

 \end{itemize}

-One way to interpret our results is that Gaussian process regression (or the solution of linear inverse problems) can be made robust in a nonparametric sense.
-The interpretation of the worst-case covariance function (i.e., the covariance of the Gaussian process $P_\infty^\star$) is then important, as it enables computing a bound on the worst-case mean square error and thus an upper bound on the quality of the robust solution.
-We explore the structural properties of this worst-case covariance function, and the associated robust estimator, in our numerical examples.
-In particular we explore the prior and posterior covariances of $b$ under $P_0$ and $P_\infty^\star$ (i.e., $\mathbb{C}\text{ov}_{P}[b]$ and $\mathbb{C}\text{ov}_{P}[b \, \vert \, y_1, \ldots, y_m]$ for $P=P_0$ and $P=P_\infty^\star$) and find that the worst-case distributions (both prior and posterior) have greater uncertainty in regions of $\mathcal{D}$ where information is limited, which intuitively guarantees greater robustness of the predictions.
-Moreover, we observe that in cases where there is (i) a smoother nominal prior, (ii) a smaller transport penalty in basis directions that induce roughness, (iii) a larger $\delta$, or (iv) smaller nominal observational noise, the worst-case distributions induce sharper contrasts between the observed and unobserved locations along both the prior and posterior sample paths.
+One way to interpret our results is that the \review{solution of linear inverse problems and Gaussian process regression} can be made robust in a nonparametric sense.
+The interpretation of the worst-case covariance function (i.e., the covariance of the Gaussian process $P_\infty^\star$) enables the computation of the upper bound on the worst-case mean square error and thus an upper bound on the quality of the robust solution.
+In our numerical examples, we explore the structural properties of this worst-case covariance function and the associated robust estimator.
+In particular, we explore the prior and posterior covariances of $b$ under $P_0$ and $P_\infty^\star$ (i.e., $\mathbb{C}\text{ov}_{P}[b]$ and $\mathbb{C}\text{ov}_{P}[b \, \vert \, y_1, \ldots, y_m]$ for $P=P_0$ and $P=P_\infty^\star$) and find that the worst-case distributions (both prior and posterior) have greater uncertainty in regions of $\mathcal{D}$ where information is limited, which intuitively guarantees greater robustness of the predictions.
+Moreover, we observe that in cases where there is (i) a smoother nominal prior, (ii) a smaller transport penalty in basis directions that induce roughness, (iii) a larger $\delta$, or (iv) a smaller nominal observational noise, the worst-case distributions induce sharper contrasts between the observed and unobserved locations along both the prior and posterior sample paths.
+One criticism of our results is that the distributionally robust solution may be pessimistic.
+While our framework provides the flexibility of tuning hyperparameters such as the weights in defining the Wasserstein distance $\W$, we leave the precise specification of these hyperparameters for future work.

 The remainder of this paper is organized as follows.
 We introduce our problem setup in Section~\ref{sec:notations}.
 We present our main theoretical results in Section~\ref{sec:mainresults}, illustrate the applicability of our general framework by highlighting several examples in Section~\ref{sec:examples}, and present simple numerical experiments in Section~\ref{sec:numerics}.
-All proofs are deferred to the appendix.
+All proofs are deferred to Appendix A. \review{For convenience, we provide a glossary of notations in Appendix B (list of important notations, their brief description, and page of reference).}